helmholtz-analytics/heat/docker/README.md

 	$ sib build --recipe-name heat_1.2.0_torch.11_cuda11.5_py3.9
 	$ sib download --recipe-name heat_1.2.0_torch.11_cuda11.5_py3.9

+### Apptainer (formerly singularity)

+Simpler method that generates a .sif file directly using an Apptainer definition file, an alternative to Dockerfile.
+This method does not support build arguments, so version, branch and type of installation have to changed in the definition file.

+    $ singularity build heat_1.2.0_torch.11_cuda11.5_py3.9.sif heat-singularity-image.def

 ## Running on HPC

 	$ singularity run --nv heat_1.2.0_torch.11_cuda11.5_py3.9.sif /bin/bash